supercoolxyz/template-angular/README.md

 }
 ```

-You don't have to emit this event if you don't need to access the specific scene from Angular.
+You don't have to emit this event if you don't need to access the specific scene from VueJS.
 Also, you don't have to emit it at the end of `create`, you can emit it at any point.
 For example, should your Scene be waiting for a network request or API call to complete, it could emit the event once that data is ready.

-### Angular Component Example
+### VueJS Component Example

-Here's an example of how to access Phaser data for use in a Angular Component:
+Here's an example of how to access Phaser data for use in a VueJS Component:

 ```ts
 import { PhaserGame } from '../game/phaser-game.component';